 It is very easy to distracted.
 I can not tell you how many times I got distracted by other things just while writing this article you are reading right now.
 I would sit down, start working on it for a little bit and then I would get a notification on my computer.
-I would then spend several minutes distracted by it and then remember that I am working on this.
-Although it wasn’t good I kept getting distracted it didn’t cause any problems other than it taking a little longer to get this study together.
+I would spend several minutes distracted by it and then remember that I am working on this.
+Although it wasn’t good, I kept getting distracted.
+It didn’t cause any problems other than it taking a little longer to get this study together.
 But distractions can cause major problems.
 In the US, the number one cause of traffic accidents is distracted driving.
 It is reported that about 9 people are killed and more than 1,000 people are injured each day in accidents caused by distracted driving.
-That is a VERY major problem caused by distractions.
+That is a very major problem caused by distractions.
 But there is actually a way bigger problem that we all see the effects of today everywhere around us that was caused by distraction thousands of years ago.

 Revelation 12:7 (KJV)

 And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels,

 A war in Heaven?
 What would cause such a horrible thing to happen in heaven?
 And why would God allow that?

 To answer those questions you may have, especially if you are unfamiliar with this story, let’s first look at who Michael and this creature depicted as a dragon is.
 Let’s start with Michael.

 The first big hint on who is Michael is the name.
 The name Michael means, “Who is like God”.